Natalie Bailey

 Students can expect Natalie's teaching to be grounded, thought-provoking, and collaborative.
 She supports students in developing clinical confidence, critical thinking, and the capacity to work with complexity.
 Her teaching connects theory with lived experience in ways that are meaningful and applied.

 Natalie's research explores trauma, identity, and the narratives of communities whose voices are often marginalised or misunderstood.
 She has previously focused on autism and motherhood, and her current doctoral research examines serious youth violence.
 She uses narrative inquiry to explore how lived experience disrupts dominant assumptions and creates space for new meaning and connection.
-She also supervises research in areas such as counselling in schools, cultural identity, and the physical and emotional realities of women's lives including maternal experience, uterine health and midlife transitions.
+She also supervises research in areas such as counselling in schools, cultural identity, and the physical and emotional realities of women's lives, including maternal experience, uterine health and midlife transitions.

 CURRENT RESEARCH

 My research explores trauma, identity, and the narratives of communities whose voices are often marginalised or misunderstood.
 I had previously focused on autism and motherhood, and my current doctoral research examines serious youth violence.
-I use narrative inquiry to explore how lived experience disrupts dominant assumptions an creates space for new meaning and connection.
+I use narrative inquiry to explore how lived experience disrupts dominant assumptions and creates space for new meaning and connection.
 I supervise research in areas such as counselling in schools, motherhood, and cultural identity.

 Publications